-In each of the priority health areas identified, Holy Family Hospital shall employ strategies that fall into one or more of the categories described below.
+In each of the priority health areas identified, St. Francis Hospital shall employ strategies that ¬-fall into one or more of the categories described below.

-Strategy Description Increase access to prevention and early interven- tion services This strategy involves taking actions that prevent disease or injury or limit their progression and impact.
-Increase access to care This strategy involves improving the ability of individuals in the hospital's service area to receive needed treatment and services in a timely manner in order to achieve optimal health outcomes.
-Address other social determinants of health This strategy involves addressing other conditions and environmental factors that impact health, functioning, and quality-of-life outcomes in the community.
-Engage in unified planning and policy This strategy involves working with community partners to factor health considerations into any decision-making that affects the general public of subsets of populations within the general public.
+Strategy Description Increase access to prevention and early intervention services Increase access to care This strategy involves taking actions that prevent disease or injury or limit their progression and impact.
+Increase access to care This strategy involves improving the ability of individuals in the hospital's service area to receive needed treatment and services on a timely basis to achieve optimal health outcomes.
+Address other social determinants of health This strategy involves addressing other conditions and environmental factors that impact health, functioning and quality-of-life outcomes in the community.
+Engage in unified planning and policy This strategy involves working with community partners to factor health considerations into any decision-making that affects the general public or subsets of populations within the general public.